Darkle/MarkSearch/README.md

   - #### Desktop App:

     - When MarkSearch runs for the first time, it will open the MarkSearch search page automatically in your browser.
-From this page you can search MarkSearch and all add websites to MarkSearch.
+From this page you can search MarkSearch and add websites to MarkSearch.

     - ##### Search: